Building a network is a powerful tool in your career exploration and planning.

 Finally, ask if you can schedule a brief meeting.
 The meeting could be just a telephone call, or a virtual meeting through Zoom.
 If the contact is local you could leave it up to them to choose the format.
 There are some contacts who like meeting students in person and don't mind stopping by campus, or even meeting at their office or local coffee shop.
 Offer several dates and times for this meeting.

 Introduce yourself and remind them of your initial contact.
 If you are calling to schedule an appointment, then explain that you are calling to arrange a convenient time when the contact has 15-20 minutes to answer some career- and industry-related questions.
 Be prepared during this initial telephone call with specific questions; even if the contact does not have time immediately, he or she will want an idea of the information you're seeking.
-It's difficult to make a good impression if you're not prepared.
+It's difficult to make a good impression if you are not prepared.

 If you've previously arranged a specific time to call or meet a contact, be sure to keep your appointment.